 Sawmill

-This exhibit is available for viewing Wednesday-Sunday from 10:00 a.m.-4:00 p.m., but does not run except during Special Events.
+This exhibit is available for viewing Wednesday-Sunday from 10:00 a.m.-4:00 p.m., but is only in operation for Special Events.

 The Sawmill is uphill from the Blacksmith Shop and on a slope.
-About 5 years ago Robert Richardson discovered the sawmill that the Pederson Brothers owned.
-It was located outside of the town of Big Bear at Fawnskin.
-Robert set down in a small bulldozer one Saturday and spent the day carving a large flat and level place for the future sawmill.
-He then laid out a paper plan for the initial concrete work.
-This was done by Visser Construction.
+Robert Richardson discovered the sawmill that the Pederson Brothers owned while traveling through Fawnskin, CA and saw an opportunity to bring another exhibit to life.
+Robert soon spent a Saturday on a bulldozer carving a large flat and level place to house the Sawmill on Museum grounds.
+He then The concrete work was planned by Roberts and completed by Visser Construction.
 One of the features of this foundation was a pit under the saw for sawdust to fall into.

 Robert then designed most of the structural steel parts that were to hold up the track that the log cart runs on.
 This was financed by the original grant from the Pederson Brothers.

-The first major decision was to change the track from angle iron to light railroad type rail.
-This rail was clamped down on all of the mounts that Chet welded together and designed by Robert Richardson.
+Light rail type track was chosen for the log cart.
+It was designed by Robert Richardson dn welded by Chet Rapenport.
 The rails had to be the same distance apart, the same height and also level.
 The log cart was to run on these rails and carry the log that was going through the saw.
-A highly undesirable situation and also dangerous.
+A highly undesirable situation but also dangerous.
 Jim Kirkes made the new wheels for the log cart.
-They worked fine and when everything was set up and the cart on it's rails it could be pushed by hand quite easily although it must weigh the best part of a ton.
+Once everything was completed the cart pushed by hand quite easily on its rails although it must weigh the best part of a ton.

-While all of this was going on it was found that the D-3000 Cat diesel engine that was to power the saw had some problems with one cylinder.
-Scotty Graham of the Caterpillar Club said he would fix the engine but he wanted it in his own shop in Ramona.
-The engine came back quite a bit later with all the problems fixed.
-It turned out that after a very through inspection that all of the cylinder liners needed replacing.
-These are expensive and Scotty got them by convincing an acquaintance of his at Hawthorne Machinery in San Diego to give him the liners.
-We are fortunate to have members like Scotty who knew how to dothe work as well as get the parts free.
+During the test runs they found the D-3000 Cat diesel engine powering the saw had some problems with one cylinder.
+Scotty Graham of the Caterpillar Club said he would fix the engine in his Ramona shop where it was delivered for repair.
+The engine was returned with all the problems fixed.
+It turned out all of the cylinder liners needed replacing.
+These are expensive.
+Scotty was able to get them donated by convincing an acquaintance at Hawthorne Machinery in San Diego to give him the liners.
+We are fortunate to have members like Scotty who knew how to do the work as well as get the parts free.